-Children don't like getting into trouble.

-Abusers threaten children with getting into trouble if they don't comply.

-Resulting in survivors believing the lie that the abuse is their fault and they will get into trouble because of it (because that's what they've been told).
+Children don't like getting Abusers threaten children Resulting in survivors into trouble. with getting into trouble if believing the lie that the they don't comply. abuse is their fault and they will get into trouble because of it (because that's what they've been told).